-Hyundai Santa Fe review - MPG, CO2 and Running Costs
+Hyundai Santa Fe review - MPG, CO2 and running costs

 In this review

-- 4Interior, design and technologyQuality and design have taken a step forward, with huge amounts of space on offer inside the Santa Fe
+- 4Interior, design and technologyQuality and design have taken a step forward, with all Santa Fe models featuring an impressive amount of tech

 - 5Practicality, comfort and boot spaceThe Santa Fe majors on space, practicality and comfort, but the third row isn’t the most accommodating

 - 6Reliability and SafetyThe new Hyundai Santa Fe has a five-star safety rating from Euro NCAP, while it should be reliable and boasts great warranty cover